Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Conclusions

 \item \textit{Only the central \(m = 3\) mode experiences significant dynamical friction from the halo:} The higher-$m$ spiral patterns remain short-lived in the density field due to constructive and destructive interference among coexisting modes, and they primarily redistribute angular momentum among disk stars.
 As a result, they exert negligible net torque on the halo.
 In contrast, once the $m=3$ mode becomes confined to the inner kpc and persists for several rotation periods, it acts as a coherent non-axisymmetric perturber in a region of high dark-matter density.
 Under these conditions it raises a gravitational wake and experiences genuine dynamical friction, producing the first sustained loss of disk angular momentum and enabling the bar to grow.
 Coarse-resolution and fixed-potential halos cannot support this coupling and therefore do not form bars in our simulations.

 \end{enumerate}

 Overall, our results demonstrate that a live halo with sufficiently high mass resolution is essential for capturing the coherent evolution of multiple spiral modes and their associated torque signatures.
 Although the total angular-momentum transfer during the spiral phase remains small, the halo's gravitational response mediates the mode cascade and enables the disk to transition naturally from multi-armed structure to bar formation.
 In fact, numerical factors play an important role in bar formation, affecting the fraction of bars in cosmological simulations as well.
 For instance, \cite{reddish22} reported a ``missing bar problem'' in the \textsc{NewHorizon} simulation \citep{dubois21}, which adopted $m_{\rm DM}/m_\star \approx 92$.
-In the follow-up paper, we extend our study to the effects of gravitational softening and the resolution of the halo on bar formation and the ensuing vertical instability.
+Minimizing numerical noise at a given resolution is indeed complicated and requires optimal softening to resolve the dynamics of galaxies \citep{white88, romeo94, romeo97, romeo98, steinmetz97, power03, rodionov05}.
+In the follow-up paper, we extend our study to the effects of gravitational softening and the resolution of the halo on bar formation and the ensuing vertical instability \citep{kwak26a}.

 In the process of realistic galaxy formation, internal and external perturbations arise naturally from multiple sources, driving disk heating and forming a thick disk \citep{minchev15, yi24}.
 Among the internal perturbations, stellar feedback mechanisms—such as stellar winds, supernovae, and radiative feedback—are expected to play a crucial role in triggering and amplifying multi-armed spirals in observed galaxies.
 Therefore, in addition to numerical effects, it is important to account for the impacts of gas dynamics and feedback mechanisms.
-In future work, we will revisit the features of multi-mode spirals using a multi-phase ISM model which includes a comprehensive treatment of stellar feedback, such as the SMUGGLE framework \citep{marinacci19}.
+In future work, we will revisit the features of multi-mode spirals using a multi-phase ISM model which includes a comprehensive treatment of stellar feedback, such as the SMUGGLE framework \citep{marinacci19, kwak26b}.

 \begin{appendix}